astropy/nbcollection/README.md

 command-line flag, which allows specifying a path to a `jinja2` template file.
 For example:

-    nbstatic convert my_notebooks --template-file=templates/custom.tpl
+    nbcollection convert my_notebooks --template-file=templates/custom.tpl

 #### Only execute the notebooks

-Though the primary utility of `nbstatic` is to enable converting a collection of notebook files to static HTML pages, you can also use the `nbstatic execute` command to instead only execute a collection of notebooks.
-This command is used the same way as `nbstatic convert`, but also enable executing the notebook files in place as a way to test the notebooks.
+Though the primary utility of `nbcollection` is to enable converting a collection of notebook files to static HTML pages, you can also use the `nbcollection execute` command to instead only execute a collection of notebooks.
+This command is used the same way as `nbcollection convert`, but also enable executing the notebook files in place as a way to test the notebooks.
 To execute a collection of notebooks in-place (i.e., this will not create a `_build` path with the executed notebooks):

-    nbstatic execute my_notebooks --inplace
+    nbcollection execute my_notebooks --inplace